nuvla/deployment-k8s/prod/02-zookeeper/README.md

-## Deployment of DB and synchronisation services
+# Deployment of Zookeeper for Nuvla service

-This folder contains deployment of DB and synchronisation services for Nuvla on Kubernetes.
+This folder contains deployment of Zookeeper coordination service for Nuvla on Kubernetes.

 The deployment is done on Kubernetes cluster via Helm chart.